-(iii) The Quality Assurance Team for 2018 General Elections identified that some Polling Kits did not have all items which were delivered on 28 July 2017 and some had surplus items.
-As of the date of audit on 8 March 2018, the Supplier was yet to provide the incomplete items in the kits which is 223 days after delivery.
+The Quality Assurance Team for 2018 General Elections identified that some Polling Kits did not have all items which were delivered on 28 July 2017 and some had surplus items.
+As of the date of audit on 8 March 2018, the Supplier was yet to provide the incomplete items in the kits which was 223 days after delivery.

-Our findings indicate that the items were not properly inspected upon delivery.
+The audit findings highlighted that the items were not properly inspected upon delivery.

-In the absence of timely reconciliation and inspection of items, FEO will not be in a position to determine the correct number of items received and kept in the Warehouse.
+In the absence of timely reconciliation and inspection of items, FEO would not be in a position to determine the correct number of items received and kept in the Warehouse.